ResAD: Normalized Residual Trajectory Modeling for End-to-End Autonomous Driving: Methodology

 This reference $\tau_{\mathrm{ref}}$ represents the path the vehicle would follow with no control inputs.
 We define the trajectory residual $\boldsymbol{r}$ as the point-wise difference between the ground-truth trajectory $\tau_{\mathrm{gt}}$ and the reference trajectory $\tau_{\mathrm{ref}}$:

-This residual $\boldsymbol{r}$quantifies the precise corrections a human driver applied to navigate the environment.
-The learning objective of \methodName{} is thus to predict this residual, effectively capturing the driver's decision-making process. \boldparagraph{Point-wise Residual Normalization.} A key challenge in trajectory prediction is the scale variance of coordinates across the time horizon.
+This residual $\boldsymbol{r}$~quantifies the precise corrections a human driver applied to navigate the environment.
+The learning objective of \methodName{} is thus to predict this residual, effectively capturing the driver's decision-making process.

+\boldparagraph{Point-wise Residual Normalization.} A key challenge in planning is the scale variance of coordinates across the time horizon.
 Points further in the future have numerically larger values, which can cause the optimization to be dominated by far-field errors, neglecting the fine-grained, safety-critical adjustments required in the near field.
 As shown in Fig.~\ref{fig:fig1}(a), while residual modeling mitigates this by focusing on deviations, the scale issue within the residuals themselves persists.
 We propose Point-wise Residual Normalization (PRNorm) to resolve this.

 Given a residual trajectory $\boldsymbol{r}$, which is a sequence of $T_f$ displacement vectors $\{r_1, r_2, \dots, r_{T_f}\}$, where each $r_t = (r_{t}^x,r_{t}^y)$ is a 2D vector.
 A standard min-max scaling is performed on a component-wise basis for each dimension $d \in \{x,y\}$.
 The extremal values, $r_{\min}^d$ and $r_{\max}^d$ are pre-computed across all timesteps and all trajectories in the entire training dataset: